 Remember though, the Tao Te Ching is barely yesterday’s story, and nearly contemporary to our time.
 It is in fact a symptom of the loss of the old way.
 A deeper understanding comes more readily with a longer-term perspective, and that entails seeing where we’ve come from and why these solutions, religious and otherwise, exist in the first place.
 The following is a brief rundown of the human journey to date as broadly as I can see it at present.
 See if this historical sequence benefits your perspective as well as it does for me.

 A History of Human Security and Comfort

-(1) Hominids evolved over millions of years.
-They (‘we’) acquired our emotional comfort and security organically via an intimate hunter and gather existence — the old way.
+- Hominids evolved over millions of years.
+They (we) acquired our emotional comfort and security organically via an intimate hunter and gather existence — the old way.

 Along the way, our brain developed sufficiently for thought to create its virtual reality.
 That allows us to perceive — even inhabit — two realities; one is real and the other a reflection of our core instincts of need and fear.
 This sets up a tension between what is and what we imagine — our expectations and ideals.

-(3) An ideal of individuality needs to exist to peel social allegiances away from the core family, and link them to civilization’s ‘extended family’.
+- An ideal of individuality needs to exist to peel social allegiances away from the core family, and relink allegiances to the substitute extended families that civilization offers.
 Civilization utilizes various stories for individuals to connect; religion being the most powerful, although politics, sports, music, professions, art, etc., also accomplish that purpose.
 This is probably a co-production; the civilization and the individual produce each other, perhaps along the lines of chapter 2’s Hence existence and nothing give birth to one another.